nodebots/nodebots-interchange/docs/dev.md

 ## Publishing to Interchange

-* Add a reference to the /lib/devices.json file with appropriate details
+Add a reference to the /lib/firmwares.json file with appropriate details
-* Note detail here about what is required.